Thoughts on Pachinko

 Bridging Asian and Asian American studies, Mediating Empire is a multilingual (Japanese, English, Korean) study of two diasporic literary traditions: Korean American and zainichi (Korean Japanese) fiction.
 Traditionally studied in isolation within their respective fields—Asian and Asian American studies—these bodies of fiction, I argue, engage in a transpacific conversation.
 Moreover, to adequately comprehend their relationship requires our building a theory of minor literatures and mediating sites—in this case, Japan and the United States.
 Attendant to my study is a necessary critique of both fields—the need for Asian American studies to expand beyond domestic politics and for Asian studies to engage with critical race studies.

-Hopefully I can finish writing it soon and get it out the door between juggling my duties in English and the Digital Matters Lab.
+Edit: I thought I’d post an excerpt from my in-progress book on Pachinko–some of which I wrote during a summer residency at the National Humanities Center.
+Hopefully I can finish writing and get it out the door between juggling my duties in English and Digital Matters.